Getting Started

 Before deploying openDesk, you must configure the deployment to fit your environment.

-To keep your deployment up to date, we recommend customizing in dev
+To keep your deployment up to date, we recommend customizing in dev, test, or prod and not in default environment

 files.